Introduction WHY JOIN US AT SOLANO COUNTY? COMMITMENT TO SERVICE:

 PLEASE NOTE THE FOLLOWING: Candidates who attended a college or university that is accredited by a foreign or non-U.S. accrediting agency must have their educational units evaluated by an educational evaluation service.
 The result must be submitted to the Human Resources Department no later than the close of the recruitment.
 Please contact the local college or university to learn where this service can be obtained.
 How to Submit Your Documents

 In addition to uploading attachments when applying online, candidates may submit documents in-person or by mail at Solano County Department of Human Resources 675 Texas Street, Suite 1800, Fairfield CA 94533, by fax to (707) 784-3424, or by email to email@example.com.
-When submitting documents in-person, by mail or by fax, include the recruitment title (Group Counselor - Entry) and the recruitment number (19-512020-02).
+When submitting documents in-person, by mail or by fax, include the recruitment title (Fleet Manager) and the recruitment number (19-187020-01).
 If submitting documents by email include the recruitment title and recruitment number in the subject field.
-SUPPLEMENTAL QUESTIONNAIRE
+Special Requirements

-- Possession of or ability to obtain a valid Class C California Driver's license is required.
+Possession of or ability to obtain a valid Class C California driver's license is required.
+Supplemental Information

 It is the policy of Solano County that all employment decisions and personnel policies will be applied equally to all County employees and applicants and be based upon the needs of County service, job related merit, and ability to perform the job.